wimbrts/VHD_WIMBOOT/wimlib_x64/README.txt

 To install wimlib and wimlib-imagex on UNIX-like systems, you can compile from source (e.g. './configure && make && sudo make install').
 Alternatively, check if a package has already been prepared for your operating system.
-Example files for Debian and RPM packaging are in the debian/ and rpm/ directories.

 To install wimlib and wimlib-imagex on Windows, just download and extract the ZIP file containing the latest binaries.
 See README.WINDOWS for more details.